aleshaleksey/fansys23/11-weapons-armour.md

 **Daggers** include kitchen knives, hunting knives, daggers and similar blades.
 They are often somewhat throwable.
 Daggers have the "light" property.

 **Scimitars** are curved blades designed for cutting and chopping.
-Scimitars, sabres, kodachi, kukri and machetes all fall in this category.
+Scimitars, sabres, kodachi, kukri and machetes all fall into this category.
 They can cause the "crippled" condition.

 **Short Swords** are short straight blades designed primarily for stabbing.
 They are simple, sturdy blades.
 The gladius is a typical short sword.